annaudziela/fetchApi/readme.md

 ![cover](cover.png)

-# This is list of my repositories
+# This is a list of my repositories

 Here you can check what I have already learned.